KGB33/dev-kgb33-notes/notes/static/markdown/Go/NoSuchThingAsGenerators.md

 |  2  |  1, 1, 2   |
 |  3  | 1, 1, 2, 3 |

-Finally, once the for-loop compleats the channel is closed.
+Finally, once the for-loop completes the channel is closed.
 It is best practice to close channels within the same function that creates them.
-This prevents memory leaks and inifante loops.
+This prevents memory leaks and infinite loops.

 ### The Main Function